ibm-messaging/event-streams-samples/kafka-python-console-sample/docs/Kubernetes_Service.md

 ## Deploy the Application

-1. From the Event Streams instance dashboard, click `Service Credentials` and select or create a new one.
+1. From the Event Streams for IBM Cloud instance dashboard, click `Service Credentials` and select or create a new one.
 Copy its content.

 2. To deploy the application you first need to bind the Event Streams service instance to the cluster.
 Replace `<Service Credentials>` with the content copied in step 1.
     ```shell